rxritalin/Music-Assistant-Lovelace-UI/README.md

   -   Stations
   -   Coverart
 4. This UI was built to work with a single player in my house.
 I wanted to get around to making this player a variable selection, but did not have the time to do so.
-As it stands you would need to create a new dashboard or dashboard view for each player you want and interface for.
+As it stands you would need to create a new dashboard or dashboard view for each player you want an interface for.
 Search through the yaml code for "entity: media_player.squeeze_rxstereo" and replace it with the name of the player you want to use.

 You also need a few images and the theme file.